Trump acquitted, denounced in historic impeachment trial

 Voting to find Trump guilty were GOP Sens.
 Richard Burr of North Carolina, Bill Cassidy of Louisiana, Susan Collins of Maine, Lisa Murkowski of Alaska, Mitt Romney of Utah, Ben Sasse of Nebraska and Patrick Toomey of Pennsylvania.

-Even after voting to acquit, the Republican leader Mitch McConnell condemned the former president as ‘practically and morally responsible’ for the insurrection.
-Trump could not be convicted because he was out of office, McConnell contended.
+Even after voting to acquit, the Republican leader Mitch McConnell condemned the former president as “practically and morally responsible” for the insurrection.
+McConnell contended Trump could not be convicted because he was gone from the White House.

+In a statement issued several hours after the verdict, Biden highlighted the bipartisan nature of the vote to convict as well as McConnell’s strong criticism of Trump.
+In keeping with his stated desire to see the country overcome its divisions, Biden said everyone, especially the nation’s leaders, have a duty “to defend the truth and to defeat the lies.”

+“That is how we end this uncivil war and heal the very soul of our nation.
+That is the task ahead.
+And it’s a task we must undertake together,” said Biden, who had hardly weighed in on the proceedings during the week.

 The trial had been momentarily thrown into confusion when senators Saturday suddenly wanted to consider potential witnesses, particularly concerning Trump's actions as the mob rioted.
 Prolonged proceedings could have been especially damaging for Biden's new presidency, significantly delaying his emerging legislative agenda.
 Coming amid the searing covid-19 crisis, the Biden White House is trying to rush pandemic relief through Congress.

-Biden has hardly weighed in on the proceedings and was spending the weekend with family at the presidential retreat in Camp David, Maryland.
+Biden was spending the weekend with family at the presidential retreat in Camp David, Maryland.

 The nearly weeklong trial has delivered a grim and graphic narrative of the riot and its consequences in ways that senators, most of whom fled for their own safety that day, acknowledge they are still coming to grips with.

-House prosecutors have argued that Trump’s was the "inciter in chief" stoking a months-long campaign, and orchestrated pattern of violent rhetoric and false claims they called the “big lie” that unleashed the mob.
+House prosecutors have argued that Trump’s was the "inciter in chief" stoking a months-long campaign with an orchestrated pattern of violent rhetoric and false claims they called the “big lie” that unleashed the mob.
 Five people died, including a rioter who was shot and a police officer.

 Trump’s lawyers countered that Trump’s words were not intended to incite the violence and that impeachment is nothing but a “witch hunt” designed to prevent him from serving in office again.